PrefectHQ/prefect/docs/cloud/tutorial/next-steps.md

 # Next Steps

-So far we've run a Flow locally a variety of ways and moved up to distributing the Flow execution with Kubernetes and Prefect Cloud.
+So far we've run a flow locally a variety of ways and moved up to distributing the flow execution with Kubernetes and the Prefect API.
 This is just the beginning because the Prefect API has many more features to explore!

 ## Concepts